If you're finding it challenging to navigate the housing market in Toronto, you're certainly not alone.

 The population of Toronto is increasing every year [1].
 The housing supply in the city is already not enough to cater to the number of people in need of a property.
 It's especially true when considering the number of young adults looking to start living on their own.

-A report by Ryerson University's Centre for Urban Research and Land Development claimed that the city of Toronto had the fastest rising population in Canada and the states.
+A report by Ryerson University's Centre for Urban Research and Land Development claimed that the city of Toronto had the fastest-rising population in Canada and the states.
 The difference was huge, with 77,000 more residents living in Toronto in July 2018 compared with the same time 12 months previously.

 As a result, Toronto is the fastest-growing central city.
 Toronto is a market that is a magnet for young and mobile talent.
 Despite this, the construction of new and affordable buildings is down by 24%.
-That's according to the Canada Mortgage and Housing Corporation (CMHC).

 4. Prices Continue To Soar High